microsoft/anomalydetector/aml_component/README.md

 After creating component successfully, you can use it in Azure Machine Learning designer.

-## How to build a pipeline in the designer
+## How to build a pipeline in AML designer

+1. Prepare input dataset for the component.
-1. Register this [AnomalyDetector-Manufacture dataset](https://github.com/microsoft/Cognitive-Samples-IntelligentKiosk/blob/master/Kiosk/Assets/AnomalyDetector/AnomalyDetector-Manufacture.csv) as **File dataset** in your Azure Machine Learning workspace.
+    Register this [sample AnomalyDetector-Manufacture dataset](https://github.com/microsoft/Cognitive-Samples-IntelligentKiosk/blob/master/Kiosk/Assets/AnomalyDetector/AnomalyDetector-Manufacture.csv) as **File dataset** in your Azure Machine Learning workspace.

-    You can also use your own dataset, make sure that it is registered as File dataset with following format, and the count of time series must be more than 12:
+    The dataset above is a sample dataset.
+You can use your own dataset, make sure that it is registered as File dataset with following format, and the count of time series must be more than 12:

     |Timestamp|Value|
     |---|---|